Inwerpsel/planet4-master-theme/README.md

 ## Introduction

 ### What is it?
-This is the master Wordpress theme for Greenpeace Planet4 project.
+This is the master WordPress theme for Greenpeace Planet4 project.
 You can learn more about this project on [the planet4 blog](https://medium.com/planet4).

 This theme is based on the [`timber/starter-theme`](https://github.com/timber/starter-theme) codebase.